jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 inventory year in the same time series from the two inventories differ more than this threshold value, the two time series will appear in the result file.

+### check-double-uid.py

+Check if a UID appears twice or more in the inventory:

+	(lukeghg) check-double-udi.py -x DoubleUID2020.xlsx -c crf/'*.csv'

+Ten results come from two sources: forestry and agriculture and will appear as multiple UIDs.
 ### lulucf-table-612.py
 Produce NIR Table 6-1.2 in LuluTable6-1.2.xlsx.
 In the command line example inventory files are in *crf* directory: